Chapter 30: Threats to agriculture: insects and pathogens

 Poinsettias, phytoplamas and the nature of plant disease

 Poinsettia’s did not always look as most of them do now.
-The plant in the wild and the plant that was originally propagated as an ornamental plant was much taller plant and produced relatively few ‘flowers’ (the structures that look like a flower are actually a cluster of flowers surrounded by colorful, usually red, bracts).
+The plant in the wild and the plant that was originally propagated as an ornamental plant was much taller plant.
+It also produced relatively few ‘flowers’ (the structures that look like a flower are actually a cluster of flowers surrounded by colorful, usually red, bracts).
 Early in the 20th century a plant with a novel form appeared, one that was much shorter, branched much more frequently, and produced more flowers.
-This form could be propagated by cuttings and the assumption was that the original plant was a mutant, a ‘sport’, like the original naval orange.
+This form could be propagated by cuttings and the assumption was that the original smaller plant was a mutant, a ‘sport’, like the original naval orange (see Chapter 28).
 Sports generally cannot be perpetuated by seed because the mutations making them distinctive are often recessive.
 But they often can be perpetuated by cuttings because cuttings are essentially continued growth of the original plant.
 There are other phenomena besides mutations that might account for an altered growth pattern that can be perpetuated by cuttings.
 Two possibilities are viruses and phytoplasmas (small bacteria lacking cell walls that live only in plant cells).
-Note that these three possibilities for the abnormal plant (mutation, viral infection phytoplasma infection) all could be described as ‘plant disease’ but that what is unusual is that the diseased plant is desirable not undesirable.
+Note that all three possibilities for the abnormal plant (mutation, viral infection phytoplasma infection) could be described as ‘plant disease’ but that what is unusual is that in this case the diseased plant is desirable not undesirable.
 It turns out that almost all the poinsettia produced today are diseased!
 And the culprit turns out to be a phytoplasma.

 Thus a diseased plant is recognized by abnormal structure or functioning.
-Common symptoms of diseased plants included stunted or deformed growth and yellowed (chlorotic) or dead (necrotic) leaves.
+Common symptoms of diseased plants include stunted or deformed growth and yellowed (chlorotic) or dead (necrotic) leaves.
 But occasionally one might find a diseased plant that is ‘bigger than normal’, that branches more than normal, or that has leaves that persist on the plant longer than normal.
-In an arbitrary manner plant disease excludes insect herbivores even though have similarities with ‘true’ plant pathogens.
-Since this book is dealing with inanimate life we will not consider insect herbivores except as introduced above and as covered in the next chapter dealing developing new plants.
+In an arbitrary manner, plant disease generally excludes conditions due to insect herbivores even though they may result in similar effects as ‘true’ plant pathogens.
+Since this book is dealing with inanimate life we will not consider insect herbivores except as introduced in the chapter on biotic interactions and as covered in the next chapter dealing developing new plants.

 Late Blight of Potato and the ‘disease triangle’

-The pathogen is an obligate biotrophic parasite, meaning it can only survive on a living host.
+The pathogen is an obligate biotrophic parasite, meaning it can only survive on a living host (but it does eventually kill substantial parts or all of its host).
 It survives from year to year on potato tubers or potato plants left in the field.
 It spreads readily by spores (usually asexual) that require moisture to stay alive and are dispersed by wind and by raindrops.
 Pathogen growth and spread can be extremely fast if weather conditions are appropriate.
 The spores germinate quickly and enter susceptible plants through stomata, wounds, and directly through the cuticle.
 Once inside the leaf they produce hyphae that grow between cells and produce haustoria that penetrate the cell wall and interact with the host cell membrane and allow nutrients to pass to the fungus.

 The disease requires a match between the host and the pathogen.
 P. infestans infects potato and also tomato, which is a close relative of potato.
 But many other close relatives are not suitable hosts.
 And there are other species of Phytophthora that affect other plant species but do not infect potatoes, e.g. P. quercina causes sudden oak death syndrome